 - Maintaining records of all customer backflow preventers

 - Administrating and enforcing backflow preventer testing and inspection requirements

 - Issuing fire hydrant use permits ensuring compliance with backflow prevention requirements

 - Facilitating public outreach programs for education about cross connection control and backflow prevention

-If you have specific questions regarding the Fairfax County Building Code, program requirements, test report submissions, inspections, or compliance, please visit Fairfax County’s website at Cross Connection Control and Backflow Prevention Program.
+If you have specific questions regarding the Fairfax County Building Code, program requirements, test report submissions, inspections, or compliance, please visit the Fairfax County Cross Connection Control and Backflow Prevention website.